 - Contract research for hired consultants, outside testing facilities, equipment designers and manufacturers, and more

-Filing for the credit requires multiple steps—the business must register with the Arizona Commerce Authority (ACA) and file for a certificate of qualification.
+Filing for the Arizona R&D credit requires multiple steps, as the business must register with the ACA and also file for a certificate of qualification.
 This requires completing an application for the certificate, providing estimated tax liabilities without the R&D credit, and completing the R&D credit calculation on Arizona application forms.

 The credit application process requires a significant amount of complex documentation, so it’s important to make sure all documents are properly accounted for and organized.
 Applicants often incorrectly complete or omit required documentation, disqualifying their application and allowing credits to be claimed by other applicants before they have the opportunity to make corrections.

-Even with opportunity for more companies to claim the credit this year, the application process will remain extremely competitive and the first-come-first-serve policy is strictly enforced by submission timestamps.
+Even with opportunity for more companies to claim the credit this year, the application process will remain extremely competitive and the first-come, first-served policy is strictly enforced by submission timestamps.

 We’re Here to Help

-To learn more about how your business can benefit from the Arizona refundable R&D credit or for help with starting the application process, contact your Moss Adams professional.
+To learn more about how your business can benefit from the Arizona refundable R&D credit, other cash flow strategies, or information regarding your State & Local Taxes, contact your Moss Adams professional.